• Home

 Ian’s virtual 1,000-mile cycle

-Bury St Edmunds resident Ian Payne has set off on a virtual 1000-mile cycle, raising money for Stowmarket acquired brain injury rehabilitation centre Livability Icanho.
+Bury St Edmunds resident Ian Payne has set off on a virtual 1000-mile cycle, raising money for Stowmarket acquired brain injury rehabilitation centre Shaftesbury Icanho.

 Ian, who lives with brain injury after falling from a roof, is using a specially adapted therapy bike for what he is dubbing his UK Top to Toe Challenge.
 Ian plans to clock up 20 miles each week, to cover the distance from John O’Groats to Land’s End.